User0815/trgfast/README.md

 How to use the code
 ===================

-Type `make` to build the library.
+Type `make` to build the library with the `gcc` compilers, and `make INTEL=1` to build it with the Intel compilers.
 It can then be called from your Fortran or C/C++ code.
 You'll find examples on how to use it in the files `src/driver.f90` and `src/driver.c`.
 A demo notebook that shows how to use the MathLink is located at `mathlink/trgfast-demo.nb`.

 Troubleshooting